s-abeera/Causal-SNN/README.md

 # Causal SNN

-This repository contains the code for an ongoing research paper on _Testing a Spiking Neural Network pipeline on the Abstract Causal REasoning dataset_.
+This repository hosts the codebase for our ongoing research on evaluating a Spiking Neural Network (SNN) pipeline using the Abstract Causal Reasoning (ACRE) dataset.
+Our study aims to explore the capabilities of SNNs in identifying causal relationships within a complex dataset designed for testing cognitive reasoning.

 ## Data